The Safest and Most Dangerous Places in Capitol Hill, Denver, CO: Crime Maps and Statistics

 Is Capitol Hill, Denver, CO Safe?

-The F grade indicates that the rate of crime is much higher than that of the average US neighborhood.
-Capitol Hill ranks in the 4th percentile for safety, meaning it is safer than 4% of neighborhoods but less safe than 96%.
-This analysis applies only to Capitol Hill's official city boundaries.
+The F overall grade blends the violent, property, and other grades shown above into one measure, set against the average US neighborhood, where Capitol Hill's combined rate is much higher than the norm.
+Capitol Hill sits in the 4th percentile, ahead of 4% of neighborhoods and behind 96%.
+The grade covers only Capitol Hill's official city boundaries.
 See the table below for nearby neighborhoods.

-The crime rate in Capitol Hill is 92.76 per 1,000 residents in the typical year.
-Capitol Hill Residents generally consider the south part of the neighborhood to be the safest.
-Your chance of being a victim of crime in Capitol Hill varies by area - ranging from 1 in 8 in the central areas to 1 in 18 in the south.
+The overall crime rate in Capitol Hill is 92.76 per 1,000 residents in a typical year.
+Residents generally consider the south part of the neighborhood the safest.
+Your chance of being a victim ranges from 1 in 8 in the central areas to 1 in 18 in the south.

-When looking at total crime counts (rather than per capita rates), the central parts of Capitol Hill, Denver, CO see the most incidents - about 418 per year.
-In contrast, the northeast part of the neighborhood has the fewest, with approximately 141 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Capitol Hill, Denver, CO report the most crime, about 418 cases per year.
+The northeast part reports the fewest, around 141 per year.

 The Cost of Crime™ in Capitol Hill, Denver, CO